-In addition to her daily clinics Julie is heavily involved in Para sports; she has recently returned from working at the Tokyo 2020 Paralympic games were she worked as an international classifier with the UCI, she works with British Cycling as an international paralympic classifier and the Invictus Games Foundation as a categoriser.
+In addition to her daily clinics Julie is heavily involved in Paralympic sports; she was at the Tokyo 2020 Paralympic games were she worked as an international classifier with the UCI, she works with British Cycling as an international paralympic classifier and the Invictus Games Foundation as a categoriser.
 This role involves assessing athletes to ensure they are in the correct sport class to compete according to the impact of their impairment.
 Julie is also a physiotherapist for the New Zealand paralympic ski team.

 Throughout her career Julie has worked within a variety of diverse of other settings including: